mathewa6/MathJax-Node-Accessibility-Demo/readme.md

 ## Installation:
 1. Make sure [Node.js](https://nodejs.org/en/) is installed on the system.
 2. Download *MathJax-Node-Accessibility-Demo* and extract `MathJax-Node-Accessibility-Demo-master`.
-You can rename this folder if you like.
+You can rename this folder.
 3. Navigate into the extracted folder.
 4. Adjust following *MathJax-Node-Accessibility-Demo* presets to your preffered values:
    4.1 Open `modules/accessor.js` and adjust: